After M&A boom via Zoom, dealmakers hit the road as COVID-19 subsides

 Rendezvous points have ranged from offices and restaurants to country clubs and backyards.

-During negotiations of the megamerger between AT&T's WarnerMedia (T.N) and Discovery (DISCA.O), bankers gathered in Discovery Chief Executive David Zaslav's New York City brownstone to hash out details of a deal that would create a company with an enterprise value of over $120 billion. read more
+During negotiations of the megamerger between AT&T’s WarnerMedia and Discovery, bankers gathered in Discovery Chief Executive David Zaslav’s New York City brownstone to hash out details of a deal that would create a company with an enterprise value of over $120 billion.

 The pandemic’s toll was the heaviest on young bankers who learn their trade and develop contacts by working alongside and traveling with senior colleagues, dealmakers said.